Date/Time Reference Guide

 This article describes the data returned by the Compare Date/Time Module.

 This JSON structure consists of properties representing a duration between two moments in time.
 Below is an example of the structure.
-Most properties are self explanatory but for clarification see the table below.
+Most properties are self-explanatory but for clarification see the table below.

 {